rdking/CFProtected/README.md

 });
 ```

-### Note:
-This method uses a proxy internally to keep things consistent.
-However, the Proxy is not a membrane.
-So it's best if any use of static private fields is accessed through the property created by using `saveSelf(...)`.

 ## **final(klass)**
 This method is a class wrapper that prevents instances of the class from being created using descendant classes.
+It also attempts to prevent creation of descendant classes.
 ```js
 const Example = final(class {
     ...
 });
 ```

-### Note:
-Just as with `abstract(...)`, this method uses a proxy internally to keep things consistent.
-However, the Proxy is not a membrane.
-So it's best if any use of static private fields is accessed through the property created by using `saveSelf(...)`.
-Unfortunately, there's also a limitation with final.
-Normally in compiled languages, it is a syntax error to even create a class that extends from a final class.
-However, without taking over the means of building the class (as can be done with Babel or my ClassicJS library) it's just not possible to restrict that event.
-As a result, the only thing left to check for is construction of instances of such an error.

 ## Other features
 There will be occasions when a shared function that shadows an ancestor function needs to call the ancestor's function.
 Unfortunately, `super` cannot give you access to these.
 There is a similar problem when accessing accessors and data properties.
 To satisfy this need, the class-specific accessor option is given an additional property: `$uper`.
 Using this property, it is possible to reach the ancestor version of any shared member.